MaterializeInc/materialize/doc/user/content/cloud/troubleshoot-cloud.md

     troubleshooting issues

-We recommend that you monitor for messages at the [`WARN` or `ERROR` levels](#levels).
+We recommend that you monitor for messages at the [`WARN` or `ERROR` levels](/ops/monitoring/#levels).
 Every message at either of these levels indicates an issue that must be investigated and resolved.

 For more information, see [Monitoring: Logging](/ops/monitoring/#logging)